 Statement of Purpose

-We live in a wish-fulfillment society and are all drowning in beauty, yet in general people are possibly more demoralized than ever.
-Beauty and pleasure, at least as we now understand them, are clearly not ultimately satisfying.
-Art, therefore, must be edifying.
-If it isn’t then it is only just attending to the current sensibilities of the audience, and is therefore proportionally only just craft.
-The criteria for success with craft is well understood (paint pictures of Greeks standing around in places, in the style of Bouguereau; or paint wan looking people in rooms, like Sargent; or paint sweaty or wet people photo-realistically, for example).
-Contrariwise, there seems little point in making art of something which the viewer already fully accepts, and the more artistic something is the more inscrutable it becomes.
-Beauty, like craft, is being studied scientifically, and will also soon be well understood, and beautiful things are at all times being created almost totally programmatically through technique alone, which is to say, as a craft.
-We’re extremely susceptible to beautiful collisions of sounds (e.g., fancy words or “gorgeous” music), or beautiful forms of any kind, but it begins to feel vacuous and predictable, as just another pretty face or pretty painting.
-Then some artists try to ugly things up to relieve the boredom; and surrealism depends on the viewer having a rather normal, sane view of reality, and it seems like low-hanging fruit to just merely seek to scandalize normal, sane people.
-For now I’ve settled on making paintings that are pretty plain, beautiful or crafty enough, and on a painter’s technique that is good enough for our purposes, preferring to work on establishing instead a technique of thinking and technique of living life.
-The vehicle being, to achieve mimesis with portraits of ideas.
-This is all only a personal prescription however.
+We live in a wish-fulfillment society and are all drowning in beauty, yet generally we are all possibly more demoralized than ever.
+Beauty, and pleasure, at least as we now understand them, are clearly not ultimately satisfying.
+Art, therefore, should be edifying.
+If it isn’t, then it only attends to the current sensibilities of the audience and is proportionally only craft.
+The criteria for success with craft is well understood, but there seems little point in making Art which the viewer already fully accepts.
+The more artistic a work, the more inscrutable, and the more an education it can be.
+Beauty is being studied scientifically, and will also soon be well understood, and beautiful things are at all times being created almost totally programmatically through technique alone, which is to say, as a craft.
+We’re extremely susceptible to beautiful forms of any kind, but it begins to feel vacuous and predictable, as just another pretty face or pretty painting.
+Then some artists try to ugly things up to relieve the boredom; and surrealism depends on the viewer having a rather normal, sane view of reality to scandalize— but it’s rather unambitious, seeking merely to scandalize normal, sane people.
+For now I’ve settled on making art that is beautiful, crafty, or good enough for our purposes, preferring to establish instead a technique of thinking and of living life, portraits of ideas of how to Be.